Brownian earthworm: Preliminaries

 \subsection{Review of excursion theory}

 This section contains a brief review of excursion theory needed in this paper.
-See, e.g., \cite{M} for the foundations of the theory in the abstract setting and \cite{B2} for the special case of excursions of Brownian motion.
-Although \cite{B2} does not discuss reflected Brownian motion, all results we need from that book readily apply in the present context.
-We will use two different but closely related ``exit systems.''
+See, for example, \cite{M} for the foundations of the theory in the abstract setting and \cite{B2} for the special case of excursions of Brownian motion.
+Although Burdzy \cite{B2} does not discuss reflected Brownian motion, all results we need from his book readily apply in the present context.
+We will use two different, but closely related, ``exit systems.''
 The first one, presented below, is a simple exit system representing excursions of a single reflected Brownian motion from $\prt D$.
-The second exit system, introduced in Section \ref{sec:exponent}, is more complex as it encodes the information about two processes.
-Our review applies to general domains $D$ with smooth boundaries but we will assume that $D$ is the torus with a removed unit ball, as in Theorem \ref{eq:j13.5}.
+The second exit system encodes the information about both processes $X$ and $Y$, but it is essentially equivalent to the first exit system.
+We will introduce and use the second exit system in step 2.3 of the proof of Lemma \ref{lemn81}.
+Our review applies to general domains $D$ with smooth boundaries, but we will assume that $D$ is the torus with the unit ball removed, as in Section~\ref{secj16}.

-Let $\P^{x_0}$ denote the distribution of the process $X$ defined by \eqref{eq:j13.1} and let $\E^{x_0}$ be the corresponding expectation.
+Let $\P^{x_0}$ denote the distribution of the process $X$ defined by \eqref{eqj131}, and let $\E^{x_0}$ be the corresponding expectation.
 Let $\P^x_D$ denote the distribution of Brownian motion starting from $x\in D$ and killed upon exiting $D$.